narfdotpl/narf.pl/content/posts/12-angry-servos.md

 ===============

-I've soldered the guts of my robot! 💪 (For the full picture add in your head add a 3D-printed exoskeleton of a four-legged spider.)
+I've soldered the guts of my robot! 💪 (For the full picture add in your head a 3D-printed exoskeleton of a four-legged spider.)

 {{ youtube_iframe('-m7ccd2SvqM') }}